-This summer I took a leap of faith challenging myself to think of acrylic in new ways.
-I don’t claim expertise in this arena but through trial and error I’ve learned some interesting things.
+This summer I took a leap of faith challenging myself to think about acrylic in new ways.
+I don’t claim expertise in this area but through trial and error I’ve learned some interesting things.

 Jan 1950- Sam at Bocour Creating First Acrylic

 Read about the history on Golden’s website (http://www.goldenpaints.com/history)